zoeskan/MCB185/README.md

 programming course with a molecular biology theme.
 Along with programming, you will be introduced to some essential bioinformatics skills and standards.

-## Re-Design ##

-The course is currently undergoing a re-design.
-This is currently INCOMPLETE.
-Do not use this yet.
-Instead, use MCB185-legacy.

 ## Participation ##

 In the real world, programming is generally done in teams.
 For this reason,